Library

 Oceanostics.FlowDiagnostics.StrainRateTensorModulus

-— MethodStrainRateTensorModulus(model; location)
+— MethodStrainRateTensorModulus(model; loc)

 Calculate the modulus (absolute value) of the strain rate tensor S